boots-edu/textbook/source/text/6-polymorphism/overrides.md

 Here is an example of an overridden method that calls the parent's version of the method, but then adds some functionality of its own.

 > Notice the code super.getDescription()
-> While we user super() to call the constructor of the superclass, we can use super.methodname() to call any method on the superclass even if it is overridden.
+> While we use super() to call the constructor of the superclass, we can use super.methodname() to call any method on the superclass even if it is overridden.

 ```typescript
 class Fruit {